sani723/Drupal-8-Sites-with-Composer-and-Configuration-Management/README.md

 Then commit and push to repo.

-## Installing teh site on a Production Server
+## Installing the site on a Production Server

 * Clone the repository to production
 * Run `composer install --no-dev` (what --no-dev does is ignores the require-dev section from your composer.json and so all dev dependencies are not installed on production server)